nik-sta/vleas/README.md

                    |__/

-Vleas is a open source cli for updating Gradle and Maven dependencies.
+Vleas is a open source CLI for updating Gradle and Maven dependencies.

 ## Authors